openjs-foundation/cross-project-council/IP_POLICY_GUIDANCE.md

 _Please note that you **must not** change or remove existing copyright lines unless you put them there **and** have the right to do so.
-If there are existing copyright lines just add the recommended copyright statement below the existing copyright lines.
+If there are existing copyright lines add the recommended copyright statement below the existing copyright lines.
 You may however update copyright lines that say
 "JS Foundation" or "Node.js Foundation" to "OpenJS Foundation"